waynezhang1995/TryBaidu-Chrome-Extension/README.md

 npm run tsc
 ```
 ## Google Chrome Extension
-**_disclaimer: Google and Google Chrome are trademarks of Google, Inc. Baidu is a trademark of Baidu, Inc. Trybaidu is an extension for Google Chrome_**
+**_Disclaimer: Google and Google Chrome are trademarks of Google, Inc. Baidu is a trademark of Baidu, Inc. Trybaidu is an extension for Google Chrome_**

 ## License